Dream of having the confidence to travel solo?

 24 Hour Tip

+I would LOVE to know how the owner of this store chose this name.
 But maybe there are stores in the neighborhood with even more unfortunate names.
 Who can say?
 Also many of the streets in the neighborhood are named after famous thinkers and writers so it’s fun to see how many you can recognize.
 Now let the tour begin!

 Approximately top 5: Polanco food tour edition